 Further fiscal consolidation will be needed in the medium term to bring down government debt.
 In 2014, inflation had a negative effect on public sector deleveraging.
 The negative effect of interest expenditure on the evolution of public debt-to-GDP ratio is projected to be on average offset from 2015 onwards by the positive impact of GDP growth and inflation.
-Under the no-policy change assumption, Spain is projected to register a primary general government surplus as from 2018, the year when the public debt-to-GDP ratio should slow start decline.
-Without its consolidation measures, the debt would still be at 95.1 % of GDP in 2025 (Box 2.2.1).
+Under the no-policy change assumption, Spain is projected to register a primary general government surplus as from 2018, the year when the public debt-to-GDP ratio should start its slow decline.
+Without further consolidation measures, the debt would still be at 95.1 % of GDP in 2025 (Box 2.2.1).